mulle-objc/mulle-objc-developer/README.md

 ### Install in a docker container

-This builds a docker container based on `ubuntu:trusty`:
+This builds a docker container named `mulle-objc-developer`, which is based on `ubuntu:trusty`:

 ```
 docker build -t "mulle-objc-developer" https://raw.githubusercontent.com/mulle-objc/mulle-objc-developer/release/Dockerfile